zeroasterisk/elixir-101-codelab/solutions/01_greetings/README.md

 We have pretty docblocks, lets turn them into pretty documentation.

-- Install the `ex_doc` hex package
+- Install the `ex_doc` hex package (google it)
-- Use it to generate documentation
+- Use it to generate documentation (should be on the package's README/docs)
 - View the documentation and marvel at how glorious it is

 ## Task 5: generate test coverage report

+**Skip this section if you are not on Elixir 1.7+ or if you are behind**

 We have some tests, which now, all pass... is it enough tests?

-NOTE: this is the first time you will edit the tests files.
+NOTE: this will be the first time you will edit the tests files.

 - Generate a test coverage report
+- Take a look at the HTML file generated in the new `cover` directory
-- Figure out how to get it to 100% on both Modules
+- Figure out how to get it to 100% coverage (add a new test)
 - Ensure all tests still pass

 > Hint: Coverage is now included in the core test suite as of `v1.7`,
 > beware of external packages and modules.
 > You should not need to install anything.

-> Hint: Take a look at the HTML file generated in the new `cover` directory

-> Hint: Testing with Random is difficult...
-> Maybe see if the resulting value is one of the expected ones

 ## Bonus: run static code analysis